mlanza/ai-literacy/301/06-craft.md

 Craft is in the caring.

-This already *sings* — but yes, it’s working a couple of registers at once.
-What you’re picking up on is a **tense and tone drift** between the reflective, present-tense discussion and the illustrative narrative metaphor.

-Let’s align for **tense consistency**, tighten a few syntactic bolts, and keep the voice clear, confident, and cohesive.

----

 ## 🚗 The Vehicle Doesn’t Define the Journey

 So when people dismiss AI-generated content — as if craft has been lost — I think they’re missing the point. *It’s not necessarily a shortcut.*